-A key consequence of very high prices can be unsold spectrum.
+Another risk from very high prices can be unsold spectrum.
 In-demand digital dividend spectrum - which has propagation characteristics that make it ideal for connecting billions of unconnected people to the Internet - has gone unsold in several developing markets due to excessively high reserve prices.
 Failure to assign this spectrum stalls the development of broadband services, especially in rural areas, impacting citizens and the economy.